Family as primary teachers

-- Establish some rules with your children and be consistent about enforcing them.
+- Establish some rules with your child and be consistent about enforcing them.

 - Give detailed explanations to questions and explain the meaning of new words when asked.

-- When not sure, say “we will have to check on that one together.”
+- When not sure, you could say “we will have to check on that one together.”

-- Praise your children for their positive behaviors and let them know that they are loved.
+- Praise your child for positive behaviors and let them know that they are loved.